 Each one of my children is their own person with a mix of my hubby’s and my personalities (as well as grandparents too!).
 Figuring out what makes them tick is a treasure hunt at its best.
 One of the goals for me and my business is to offer my kiddos a chance to learn how to operate and run the business, hopefully giving them a step up in life.

 My oldest and biggest helper as far as furniture is concerned is my son.
 Not only does he help me stage photos and move our house around all.the.time., but he also helps retrieve and deliver furniture.
 That can be a tough job for a 12 year old!
 But boy, am I glad I have some spare muscles with him around!

 Aside from that, he is an artist and enjoys learning the trade of reviving a piece of furniture (be still my heart!).
 Here is what he is working on…

-Next in line is my 10 year old daughter.
+Next in line is my oldest daughter.
 She has an artists flair and once she gets into a creative mode she doesn’t stop till it’s completed.
 Hmmm…that reminds me of someone…wink.wink.